CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

 ### Explore RIVA:

-- Now you can explore all available RIVA!
+- Now, you can explore all available RIVA!
 Use the search bar at the top to search for any model or RIVA task (e.g., search for "parakeet-ctc-1.1b-asr").
 - Explore the search results, open the NIM of interest, and experiment with it.
 - You are provided with **1000 free credits**, each translating into one API call.
 Therefore, you have **1000 API calls** to try out the RIVA.